snd/hinoki/README.md

 - make computations with many interrelated cache results which are needed multiple times

-- services consumed by hinoki are inherently very well testable.
+services consumed by hinoki are inherently very well testable.

-to compose large applications.

-with hinoki you can theoretically

-COMPOSABILITY

 hinoki is inspired by [prismatic's graph](https://github.com/Prismatic/plumbing#graph-the-functional-swiss-army-knife) and [angular's dependency injection](http://docs.angularjs.org/guide/di).

 crafted with great care.

-even with lots of asynchronous calls

 it can be used to describe complex closure ... and then resolve them repeatedly with different values